 For inputs, filters, and outputs, there's a 1:1 correspondence between sections specified in the config file and running plugin instances.
-This is not the case for decoders, however; a pool of decoder instances are created so that messages from different sources can be decoded in parallel.
-Plugins can gain access to a set of running decoders using the DecoderSet method of the provided PluginHelper.
+This is not the case for decoders, however; decoder configurations are registered and then instances are created as needed when requested by input plugins calling the PluginHelper's DecoderRunner method.

-4.3 Plugin Configuration
+1.8.3 Plugin Configuration